onthecodepath/iOS-Interview-Questions/README.md

 You typically use either when accessing a property in Objective-C. When you use _, you're referencing the actual instance variable directly.
 You should avoid this.
 Instead, you should use self. to ensure that any getter/setter actions are honored.

 In the case that you would write your own setter method, using _ would not call that setter method.
 Using self. on the property, however, would call the setter method you implemented. '

+**What is a category and where is it used?**

+Categories define methods of an existing class and are typically used to add them to an existing class.
+That class would then have access to the same methods without having access to the source code and thus, would be unable to make changes to the methods.
+In Objective-C, this is typically performed in the header file.

+**What is the difference between not-running, inactive, active, background and suspended execution states?**

+- Not-running occurs when the app either has not be launched or was running but was terminated by the system.
+- Inactive occurs where the app runs in the foreground but is currently not receiving events.
+(It can possibly be executing other code though).
+This state is typically brief as apps transitions to other states.
+- Active state is where the app is running in the foreground and receiving events.
+This is the normal mode for foreground apps.
+- Background state is where the app is in the background and executing code.
+Apps typically enter this state on their way to being suspended.
+Apps that require extra execution time may remain in this screen longer.
+Apps being launched directly into the background enters this state instead of inactive state.
+- Suspended state is where the app is in the background but it is not executing code.
+Apps will remain in memory, but are removed by the system if low-memory condition occurs in order to make more space for foreground apps.

 ## Memory / Memory Management